qwertyxp2000/Wikistuff/README.md

     * *even round 200 can crash*
     * *even though there's only one possible combination there, lol*
     * *So basically, if one round breaks, all the other ones are broken too*
+* t5stuff
+  * A copy-paste effort to allow easy renaming of bits of code for semi-automated purposes
+* wikiversionhistories
+  * Copy-paste for the creation of Balance Change subpages for BTD6 balance change stuff